 Lloyd H. Siegel serves as Associate Executive Director, Office of Facilities Planning, developing policies and guidance to promote quality facilities that bring the greatest value in fulfilling VA's missions effectively and efficiently.
-Facilities Planning is responsible for facility planning support, environmental compliance, historic preservation, and VA's national quality design and construction standards including master specifications, design guides, technical manuals, and design alerts.
+Facilities Planning is responsible for master and facility planning and functional design review support, environmental compliance, historic preservation, and VA's national quality design and construction standards including master specifications, design guides, technical manuals, and design alerts.
 All CFM documents are available and regularly updated on a web-based Technical Information Library.
-This office also manages several national programs including seismic and other natural and man-made disaster preparedness, various sustainability compliance programs, construction cost budgeting and estimating, and the Brooks Act Architect and Engineer evaluation and selection processes.
+His office also manages several national programs including seismic and other natural and man-made disaster preparedness, various sustainability compliance programs, construction cost budgeting and estimating, and value engineering.
 In addition, Facilities Planning provides technical quality reviews for the State Nursing Home Grant and Homeless Provider Grant programs.
 He has pioneered a Physical Security Assessment methodology for VA which has been adopted by FEMA for use by the private sector and other governmental agencies.

 Before joining VA, in Chicago, Illinois, Mr. Siegel was president of Siegel & Schroeder Developers, Inc., real estate developers of mixed-use projects in the Midwest.
 He also has owned and managed since 1976 a consulting firm specializing in health planning, facility design, and management.
 Previously he served as Deputy Executive Director of the Health and Hospitals Governing Commission of Cook County, Illinois, and as Deputy Administrator for Health Services for the City of New York, where he was responsible for planning, design, construction, equipment, and overseeing a capital budget of $2.2 billion.
 Earlier, his architectural practice included design and management of projects across the United States and Europe, ranging from furniture to a city.
 His photography is in the collections of the Metropolitan Museum of Art, the Museum of Modern Art, and other institutions.

 Born in New York City, Mr. Siegel earned his Bachelor of Arts in Architecture from Princeton University and a Master in Architecture from the Massachusetts Institute of Technology.
 He was appointed a Fulbright Fellow at the Universita di Roma and later was awarded a second Fulbright at the Istituto Politecnico di Milano.
 Mr. Siegel is a member of the College of Fellows of the American Institute of Architects and chaired the national Committee on Architecture for Health.
 Holding National Council of Architectural Registration Boards certification, he has been licensed in several states.
 An early Board member of the Roosevelt Island Development Corporation, he has been a member of the Urban Land Institute.
 He consulted to and served on advisory committees of OMB, GSA, HHS, DoD, and various Federal, state and local agencies and private organizations.
+He is a Board Member of the Whole Building Design Guide and a founding Board Member of the Building Research Information Knowledgebase.
 He has also been honored with a Presidential Federal Design Achievement Award, the National Institute of Building Sciences Presidential Award, and is listed in "Who's Who in America".

 Send questions about this page to email@example.com